 "My coaching revolves around training individuals with knowledge and persuasive techniques to become stronger than these thoughts." |

-Monika: In addition, you are a transformation consultant.
-What is the most difficult part of every transformation?
+Monika: In addition to your entrepreneurial work, you are also a transformation consultant.
+In your experience, what is the most challenging part of any transformation?

 Ellen: As an individual, I have undergone a significant transformation.
 Likewise, I have had to reshape my energy company multiple times.
 All these changes have an impact on oneself and the surrounding environment.
 What I have noticed is that these effects often exhibit the same characteristics.
 They are simply the same processes occurring in our brains.
 Whether in a personal or business setting, changes are inherently scary and uncomfortable.
 It is primarily the fear of the unknown that prevents many individuals and organizations from embracing change.